f5devcentral/f5-agility-labs-nginx/docs/class5/module1/recap.rst

 This concludes the “test drive” portion of NGINX App Protect (NAP), NGINX Management Suite (NMS) and NGINX Security Monitoring (NMS-SM).

-Please continue to the additional modules in this lab.
+This concludes this portion of the lab.